I only recently discovered toilet paper tablets. Now that I know about them, I wonder how we all managed without TP tabs for so long.

 Here’s how the top brands compare:

-These are the most popular brand of toilet paper tablets now, probably because they are the cheapest option (that I’m aware of) when you buy them in bulk.
+These are the most popular toilet paper tablets now, probably because they are the cheapest option (that I’m aware of) when you buy them in bulk.
 The 500 pack is really affordable.

 - Cheap: Comes with 500 in a pack (smaller sizes available)

 - 9-inch x 9-inch square

 The difference with these TP tablets is that they come individually wrapped.
 So, you don’t need any carrying case for them and it’s more convenient.
 However, that does leave you with a tiny plastic wrapper to dispose of, which is annoying when backpacking.

 These are also supposedly flushable, but I would still be cautious about throwing them into the toilet – especially in older plumbing.